damianhakert/damianhakert.github.io/source/posts/2016-06-10-ssg-overview-gitlab-pages-part-2.html.md

 ### Markdown engine

 The **markdown engine** is a simplified language we'll use to write our content.
 Generally, we are allowed to choose which markdown engine we want to use.
-It is set up on the site configuration.
+It is setup on the site configuration.
 Examples: [Kramdown], [RDiscount], [Redcarpet], [RedCloth].

 A blog **post** or a **page** written in [markdown] will most likely start with a **front matter** section containing information about that page or post, and then comes the content just below it.
 This is an `example.md` file used in a [Jekyll] site, and also an `example.html.md` file for a [Middleman] site: